What former military members need to know about taxes

 While on active duty, you probably received a number of tax advantages, like tax-free allowances.
 As a civilian, though, most of your income will likely be taxable.
 Beyond federal income tax, you may also owe state income tax—which varies by state from zero to 10+ percent—and maybe even a local tax.
 There’s also Social Security tax and Medicare tax.
 If you are working as an employee, all of these are generally withheld from your paycheck.

 Location is important

-Not only do different states have different income tax rates, different municipalities do, too.
+Not only do different states have different income tax rates, but different municipalities do, too.
 When deciding where to put down roots post-service, you may want to look up the income tax rates, as well as property tax rates, in the areas you’re considering.
 If you decide to buy a home, some states offer property tax reductions for veterans.

 You may qualify for tax breaks and benefits